-Provence attracts countless romantics, wine lovers, gourmets, and bon vivants each year.
+The Provence wine region attracts countless romantics, wine lovers, gourmets, and bon vivants each year.
 With good reason, its vivid landscapes and historic villages cannot fail to captivate anyone who steps foot into the region.
 Painters such as Van Gogh and Picasso were inspired by the luminous light and brilliant colors of Provence.
-As a wine region, it has come to the forefront in recent years, with several exciting high-quality small producers from the key appellations.
-The change has been dramatic in the last ten years, with many quality-conscious winemakers bringing a new focus to meticulous grape growing and expressing the potential of their terroirs.
+It has come to the forefront in recent years as a wine region, with several exciting high-quality small producers from the key appellations.
+The change has been dramatic in the last ten years, with many quality-conscious winemakers bringing a new focus to meticulous grape growing and expressing their terroirs’ potential.

 Moving further west, the visitor encounters the appellations of Coteaux d’Aix en Provence and the spectacularly sited vineyards of Les Baux de Provence.
-Many of the region’s most avant-garde winemakers are found here, producing the next generation of Provence wines; intense, fruit-driven reds that were hitherto rarely seen in the South of France.
-Domaine de Trevallon is one of the leading lights of the area, their Cabernet and Syrah blend one of the finest available.
+Many of the region’s most avant-garde winemakers are found here, producing the next generation of Provence wines, intense, fruit-driven reds that were hitherto rarely seen in the South of France.
+Domaine de Trevallon is one of the area’s leading lights; their Cabernet and Syrah blend one of the finest available.
 The use of new oak has become prolific, although some traditionalists still age their wines in large, used oak vats.
 Whatever the approach, an exciting array of different styles is emerging, and the advancements in quality continue apace.

 In the foothills of the Alpes-Maritimes, just north of the city of Nice, is the tiny appellation of Bellet.
-Its small size does not do its significance justice, however, as it offers some of the most exciting and unusual wines in Provence.
-With a mere 39 hectares under vine, quality not quantity is paramount here with well-structured reds, nutty, floral whites, and delicious roses taking precedence.
-The vineyards are planted at altitudes of some 300m, which moderates the otherwise hot climate, ideal for ripening Chardonnay in what would otherwise prove to be unsuitable terroir.
+However, its small size does not do its significance justice as it offers some of the most exciting and unusual wines in Provence.
+With a mere 39 hectares under vine, quality, not quantity, is paramount here, with well-structured reds, nutty, floral whites, and delicious roses taking precedence.
+The vineyards are planted at altitudes of some 300m, which moderates the otherwise hot climate, ideal for ripening Chardonnay in what would otherwise prove unsuitable terroir.
 Some excellent examples are made, which are often blended with the little-known variety of Rolle.